joelgibson/IHecke/README.md

 - (Low priority) Allow more custom formatting of the output, such as choosing basis names, and choosing formatting of Coxeter group elements.
 - (Low priority) Performance:
-  - Write another implementation of cells using only the mu-coefficients from the canonical basis, which should be faser than the naive version.
   - Try swapping out the Laurent series ring for a rational function field, and see if operations go faster (especially checking self-duality using the bar involution, and building cells).
     - When I tried this (the only operation which is unclear is taking the coefficient of v, but